lewelyn7/elevator_framework/readme.md

 ## Tests
 Tests are written in *Python* using *pytest* framework

-To execute tests first install all libraries (preferably in virutal environment):
+To execute tests firstly install all libraries (preferably in virutal environment):

 ```sh
 python -m pip install -r requirements.txt
 python -m pip install pytest
 ```

-And call pytest to run the tests
+Then call pytest to run the tests
 ```sh
 python -m pytest
 ```